One of Many: Assessing User-level Effects of Moderation Interventions on r/The_Donald: Discussion

-\textbf{Content moderation: the way ahead.} The results presented herein also have important implications for the design and deployment of future moderation interventions.
-Specifically, we showed that each intervention, independently of the type and magnitude of its effects, caused \textit{diverse user reactions}.
+\textbf{Future work in content moderation.} The results presented herein also have important implications for the design and deployment of future moderation interventions.
+Specifically, we showed that each intervention, independently of the type and magnitude of its effects, was associated to \textit{diverse user reactions}.
 In other words, different users reacted differently to the same interventions.
-Related literature also showed that applying the same intervention to the same users multiple times, also causes diverse (e.g., reduced) reactions~\cite{katsaros2022reconsidering}.
+Related literature also showed that applying the same intervention to the same users multiple times, was also linked to diverse (e.g., reduced) effects~\cite{katsaros2022reconsidering}.
 The existence of these heterogeneous reactions, which we measured empirically, is consistent with relevant theories from the social and cognitive sciences.
 These posit that user reactions to moderation interventions and other persuasive efforts are based on each user's individual characteristics and on the context of the moderation~\cite{williams2017individual,molina2022does}.
 Both these theories and our present results suggest that it is unlikely for a single moderation intervention to produce the desired effects (e.g., toxicity reduction) for \textit{all} moderated users.
-On the contrary, developing \textit{diversified} interventions that account for individual and contextual characteristics could lead to more effective and user-centered content moderation processes.
+On the contrary, developing \textit{targeted} interventions that account for individual and contextual characteristics could lead to more effective and user-centered content moderation processes.
 For example, with respect to our previous discussion on minorities and outliers, future research could aim at designing moderation interventions that are capable of reaching community goals without sacrificing those of the individual users.
 To this end, our results support the recent experimentation with diversified moderation interventions~\cite{bilewicz2021artificial} and the proposal of \textit{personalized content moderation}~\cite{cresci2022personalized}.